 3. Ski slopes, national parks, kimchi and Santa dressed in blue: South Korea!

 Did you know that there are more Christians in South Korea (around 30% of the population) than in most other Asian countries?
 Christmas is BIG in Seoul!
 Expect lights galore, carol services and plenty of chances to meet Santa (known as Santa Grandfather, and often dressed in blue).
 Plus it has snow!
-The whole family will love heading to the slopes: We like the look of Konjiam Resort, just 40 minutes from Seoul, which has nine ski slopes with challenges for all levels of expertise.
+The whole family will love heading to the slopes: We like the look of Konjiam Resort, just 40 minutes from kid-friendly Seoul, which has nine ski slopes with challenges for all levels of expertise.

 Don’t miss: Skiing, Santa dressed in blue, Gangnam (just so you can check in on Facebook: practise your moves before you get there), National Parks galore and kimchi with everything!